GreyLimit/encode_decoder/README.md

 The first character after the open brace indicates the content of the record, and determines the format for the content of the record.

-`{S n}` tells the program how many bits (n) form a unit of opcode data.
+`{Z n}` tells the program how many bits (n) form a unit of opcode data.
 This will typically be either 8 or 16, but can be any modest positive number.

 `{F f}` tells the program how to decorate/format the name when outputting it.